FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/ctrlpart.md

 #### CFTPART

-****\[ CTRLPART = { IGNORE
+****\[ CTRLPART = { <span style="text-decoration: underline;">IGNORE</span>
 | ALL | RPART | SPART } \]****

 Optional parameter that is relevant only in server mode.
-When a transfer is initiated by a remote partner, Transfer CFT{{< TransferCFT/componentshortname  >}} always controls its identity.
-If the remote sender is not the initial sender, store and forward mode, the Transfer CFT{{< TransferCFT/componentshortname  >}} can choose to control the initial sender identity according to CTRLPART parameter.
+When a transfer is initiated by a remote partner, {{< TransferCFT/axwayvariablesComponentShortName  >}} always controls its identity.
+If the remote sender is not the initial sender, store and forward mode, the {{< TransferCFT/axwayvariablesComponentShortName  >}} can choose to control the initial sender identity according to CTRLPART parameter.

 - IGNORE (default): No control of the remote sender identity.
 - ALL: Control of the remote sender identity.
 If the partner is unknown, the transfer is rejected with message